-Make certain You Have Time For DIY
+Make certain You Have Time For Do It Yourself

-Ask Questions And Read The Small Print
+Ask Questions And Read The Fine Print

 Living By Example